 • same tone of voice (friendly, expert, activist, glamorous…),

-• same emphasis on key values (sustainability, comfort, performance, etc.).
+• same emphasis on key values (durability, comfort, performance, etc.).

 Social Media Strategy

-Social media is often the primary showcase for a swimwear brand.
+Social media is often the first storefront for a swimwear brand.
 You can:

 • post short Reels (4–7 seconds) showing the swimsuit in motion (jumping into water, swimming, walking on the beach),

-• publish behind-the-scenes content of your development (fabric choices, prototyping, testing),
+• publish behind-the-scenes of your development (fabric selection, prototyping, testing),

 • show “real try-ons” on various body types,